Anishmishra09/RiceRocks-Object-Oriented-Space-Game-Built-in-Python/README.md

-# RiceRocks-Object-Oriented-Space-Game-Built-in-Python
-A Python-based 2D space shooter game using SimpleGUI, featuring a rotating ship, asteroids, and missile collisions.
 # Asteroid Survival: A Python Space Shooter Game

 **Asteroid Survival** is a 2D arcade-style space shooter game developed in Python using the SimpleGUI library.
 Inspired by the classic game *Asteroids*, this project demonstrates key programming concepts like object-oriented design, real-time animation, and interactive GUI development.
 Players control a spaceship to dodge and destroy incoming asteroids using missiles, aiming for the highest score while managing limited lives.